arunsrin/arunsrin.mkdocs/home/games/xbox.md

 I love my xbox because this is the console where I have formed memories of:

-- playing co-op games with my kids (like Rayman),
+- playing co-op games with my kids (like Rayman Legends),
 - playing through an entire series (like Gears and Halo),
-- discovering games through Game Pass that I'd've never have otherwise tried (like The Gunk)
+- discovering games through Game Pass that I'd've never have otherwise tried (like Immortality)